 Despite the risk, many small businesses are behind the curve when it comes to defense against fraud.
-Only 33% of small businesses reported they had purchased security software, and only 25% believed they were in compliance with the Payment Card Industry’s Data Security Standards (PCI Data Security Standards), which ensure that a business accepts, processes and stores credit card information as securely as possible.
+Only 33% of small businesses reported they had purchased security software, and only 25% believed they were in compliance with the Payment Card Industry’s Data Security Standards (PCI Data Security Standards), which ensure that a business accepts, processes and stores credit card valid cvv number as securely as possible.
 Nearly one in six admitted to having done nothing to protect their data.

 The financial and reputational setbacks from a breach can be extensive—and some businesses may not survive the blow.
 Here’s a look at some of the costs of a breach, along with what small businesses can do to prevent one.

 Among the small businesses Bank of America Merchant Services surveyed, 31% that experienced a customer data breach in the last two years spent more than $50,000 to resolve the issue.
 This cost includes fees paid to forensic investigators who determine the source of the breach, as well as legal counsel and public relations advisers to help repair reputational damage.
 Check out this website link to get complete details on how to find private investigator or professional surveillance.